 Depending on which coffee type you're intending to make, to produce a short and strong coffee via this method, simply use the ratio of 100g worth of coffee grind to 1 litre of water, or for a more regular cup of coffee, use 75g worth of coffee grind to 1 litre of water.
 In general terms, the coarser the coffee particles, the longer you should take in brewing your coffee.
 First, add your filter paper to the aeropress filter holder and pass some hot water through prior to adding any coffee to prepare the brewer.
 Add the coffee grind into the filter and additionally with hot water straight after.
 Next, stir the mixture together and follow by introducing the pressure-piston into the top of the aeropress' opening without any pressure being applied just yet; this will create a vacuum within the aeropress to prevent any coffee drippage.
 Leave the coffee and water to mix for one minute before then placing pressure down on the pressure-piston to force the coffee to drip out of the filter chamber and into your coffee cup.
 Pushing harder will speed up the brew time as well as also extract more from your coffee by way of the additional pressure being applied.
 Upon completion of one full plunge, we recommend releasing the pressure-piston slightly to recreate a vacuum within to prevent any further coffee drippage.
 Finally, remove the aeropress, discard all coffee wastage and enjoy.

-The stovetop is one of earliest methods of brewing coffee and it's authenticity really adds to the experience of home coffee brewing.
+The stovetop is one of earliest methods of brewing coffee and it's authenticity really adds to the experience of home coffee brewing - Bialetti are perhaps the leading stovetop brand.
 That said, the stovetop isn't known for being the easiest of methods nor the one the provides the most consistency.
 Perfect for making espresso coffee, the coffee produced by a stovetop is almost always very strong and quite bitter; the latter characteristic is fundamentally due to the extreme heat which you apply to the coffee.
 One benefit, though, is that due to the coffee to water ratio required, brew time is quite fast.

 The stovetop comes in three components: the pot's middle basket (and tube) is used to house the coffee grind, the bottom chamber the hot water, and the top chamber is reserved for your resulting mixture - your consumable coffee.
 To produce your coffee via this method, simply use the ratio of 200g worth of coffee grind to 1 litre of water.
 We recommend that you use either 'very fine' or 'fine' coffee grinds.
 Begin by adding the hot water to the bottom chamber up to the point of the safety valve.
 Next, add the coffee grind into the middle basket and then screw this component in place on top of the water chamber, ensuring that the gasket is carefully sealed in place.
 Next, place the stovetop onto your stove and heat on a medium-ish temperature.
 The hot water from the lower chamber will begin to rise up through the interconnecting tube as the steam begins create pressure; the hotter the temperature you set, the more pressure that is built up and so the quicker the brewing process.
 Watch as coffee liquid then begins to creep up through the tube and drip down into the previously-empty top chamber.
 Should you ever hear the stovetop making a struggling sound, this is the time in which you remove the stovetop from the heat; the water has likely all passed through and nothing remains in the bottom chamber.
 Finally, run the stovetop under a cold tap, ensuring that the cold water passes over the bottom chamber to recondense the steam and reduce the built-up pressure within, then enjoy.